RN vs. BSN: What’s the Difference?

 Standard BSN programs take at least four years to complete.
 However, if you’ve already completed your prerequisite courses at a community college or university, some accelerated programs may be faster — some take as little as one year.
 You might also be able to finish your bachelor’s degree earlier by taking courses over the summer.

-BSN is a great long-term career choice because it opens you up to more leadership opportunities, career opportunities, and the ability to make more money as a nurse.
+The BSN is a great long-term career choice because it opens you up to more leadership roles, career opportunities, and the ability to make more money as a nurse.
 If you want to grow your nursing career into academics, research, or becoming a nurse practitioner, a BSN is the best choice.

 On the other hand, you can always go the faster track with an ADN, become an RN, and go back to school for your BSN.
 No matter what track you choose, the nursing field is full of opportunities for professional growth and continued learning.